Delving into Effective Knee Pain Relievers and Natural Remedies for Joint Pain

 Notably, heat can also help reduce muscle tension in the knee, but should not be applied to an injury when the area is swollen.
 Heat can expand blood vessels, which can make swelling worse.

-Man wrapping knee in bandage
+Man wrapping knee in white bandage

 Compression